 7. When making soup in a slow cooker, place longer-cooking ingredients at the bottom.
 Meats and root veggies will take longer to cook than ingredients such as cauliflower.
 Place them at the bottom so they can absorb more heat.

-Did you know that non-profit groups have been fundraising with Rada Cutlery since 1948?
-Last year 19,000 groups including churches, schools, clubs, teams and youth groups made 40% profit selling Rada Knives and our other Made in the USA kitchen products as their fundraiser.
-Follow this link to get a quick overview of Rada Cutlery Fundraising.
+Did you know that nonprofit groups have been fundraising with Rada Cutlery since 1948?
+It’s true!
+Last year 19,000 groups including churches, schools, clubs, teams and youth groups made a 40% profit selling Rada Knives and our other Made-in-the-USA kitchen products for their fundraiser.

 Hi, Kristi at the Rada test kitchen.
 Today we’re making creamy potato soup right on the stove.
 So let’s get started.
 The ingredients you’ll need are 2 cups of milk, 3 1/2 cups peeled and diced potatoes, 1/3 cup chopped onion, 5 tablespoons of flour, 2 tablespoons of chicken bouillon granules, 5 tablespoons of butter, 1/4 cup diced ham, 1/3 cup chopped celery, a dash of salt, a dash of pepper to taste, and then 3 1/4 cups of water.

 First I’m going to peel and dice the potatoes using the Rada vegetable peeler, which is super sharp.
 The little end can get out the eyes or any imperfections.
 You know what, I like leaving a little bit of peeling on my potatoes.
 That’s where all the nutrients are, are in the peeling.
 I think it makes it prettier too in the soup.